Las Vegas, Speakeasies

 Speakeasy Las Vegas - Here Kitty Kitty

-The Barbershop Cuts & Cocktails – The Entrance
+The Barbershop Cuts & Cocktails – Cosmopolitan

-At the Cosmopolitan, The Barbershop is set up like a speakeasy, only it is anything but a secret spot.
+At the Cosmopolitan, The Barbershop is set up like a speakeasy, however it is anything but a secret spot.
 This maybe the best known Las Vegas speakeasy around.
 In fact, as you enter the Cosmopolitan from the Bellagio side, there is a big barbershop sign that lists it as having cocktails.
 And there is a roped area for the eventual line to get in, it is not exactly unassuming.

 The Barbershop front does actually provide haircuts and shaves.
 However, if you have a reservation, or it’s still early in the evening, the door bouncer will escort you to the back janitor’s closet.
 Here a little peephole door will slide open and deem whether you are acceptable for entry.
 Our hostess rang the bell for us and the inside bouncer looked us up and down.
 He reminded the hostess that last time I was there I was removed for dancing on the tables.
 I’m not saying he was wrong, but it was a cute little kitschy interaction enhancing the experience.
 I assured him that this time I would share the tips and he granted us entry.

-The Barbershop – The Experience
+The Experience

 Inside is a fantastic whiskey focused menu, a huge wall with a bar that was clearly imported from someplace fantastic due to the mirror aging.
 The seating area was appointed with dark cushy leather chairs and a very masculine yet classy feel, they nailed the ambiance.